Tilkor Tarua: Description

 The main ingredient of the Tilkor Tarua is the leaves of Tilkor creepers or climbers found naturally in the Mithila region.
 First of all, some rice wet paste is prepared which is locally known as pithaar.
-Then the paste is mixed with some spices and salt with turmeric.
-After that the Tilkor leaves are sinked into the paste and then in last it is fried in mustard oil.
+Then the paste is mixed with some spices, salt, and turmeric.
+After that, the Tilkor leaves are dipped into the paste and then finally fried in mustard oil.
 Tilkor Tarua are very crunchy.
 In the market areas of the Mithila region, Tilkor Tarua is served along with murhi as fast food and breakfast.